taffrail/showcase/README.md

 #### API Key Required

 Note: you will need configuration variables including an Advice API key from your Advice Builder account.
-[Contact us](mailto:hello@justgoodadvice.com?subject=Request+API+Key) for your key and the other config vars.
+[Contact us](mailto:hello@taffrail.com?subject=Request+API+Key) for your key and the other config vars.

 ## Issues, Enhancements, Bugs

 Have a question?
 Find a bug?
-[Open an Issue](https://github.com/JustGoodAdvice/showcase/issues/new) on GitHub or send an email to hello@justgoodadvice.com.
+[Open an Issue](https://github.com/taffrail/showcase/issues/new) on GitHub or send an email to hello@taffrail.com.

-To track bugs, issues and enhancement requests, we are using [Issues on GitHub](https://github.com/JustGoodAdvice/showcase/issues).
+To track bugs, issues and enhancement requests, we are using [Issues on GitHub](https://github.com/taffrail/showcase/issues).

 # Copyright and License
-Copyright © 2020 Just Good Advice, LLC.
+Copyright © 2020 Taffrail, LLC.

-The Just Good Advice "Showcase" is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+The Taffrail "Showcase" is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at:

 http://www.apache.org/licenses/LICENSE-2.0